overvis/overvis-docs/ocp-visualizations/09-reference/README.md

 * `increment-param:{{paramRef}}:{{amount}}:{{options}}`

     Add `{{amount}}` to the value of the parameter `{{paramRef}}` and save the new value.
 Amount can be negative.
-Parameter is refreshed before being incremented and written to the device.
+The parameter is refreshed before being incremented and written to the device.

 * `edit-visdata:{{key}}`

-    Open the dialog window to edit and save the visualization string with key `{{key}}`.
+    Open the dialog window to edit and save the visualization string with the key `{{key}}`.
 See [visualization strings table.](#visualization-strings-table)

 `{{options}}` is a comma-separated list of flags.
 Currently supported flags:

 * `g` - after the action, do a complete refresh of all visualization data.
-If ommitted, by default - only the affected parameters will be refreshed.
+If omitted, by default - only the affected parameters will be refreshed.

 ## Aliasing: `<alias>` tag

-Additional tag can be used anywhere in the code:
+An additional tag can be used anywhere in the code:

 ```html
 <alias name="{{aliasName}}" ... />